 » THE PERFECT BREAK: Go to Bio Burger (#46) for a fast-food break 100% bio.
 There is no better place to relax than the Zzen – Bar à Sieste (#29) where you can take a good nap.

 » PASSAGE CHOISEUL OPENING HOURS: From Monday to Saturday from 8 am to 8 pm.
 Closed on Sundays.

-Don’t you fancy sleeping in one of these beautiful and quiet Covered Passes of Paris?
-Hotel Chopin, Paris is located inside one of the most beautiful covered passages in Paris, the Passage Jouffroy.
-Enjoy the passage’s everyday life and special atmosphere during the day; Have a quiet sleep, far from the busy streets of Paris, at night.
-Hotel Chopin proposes very good deals if you book in advance.
+Hotel Chopin Paris is located inside one of the most beautiful covered passages in Paris, the Passage Jouffroy.
+Join the passage’s busy life during the day and enjoy its special atmosphere at night when the stores close.
+Have a quiet sleep, far from the busy streets of Paris!
+The hotel proposes very good deals if you book in advance.